klix-app/klix-developer-documentation-website/docs/api.md

 #### Create a reservation purchase

 This option allows to create a purchase that will reserve purchase total amount in case of card payment.
-Store purchase `id` returned in response to either change or release funds reserved by this purchase.
+Store purchase `id` returned in response to either capture or release funds reserved by this purchase.
 Redirect customer to `checkout_url` returned in purchase creation response to allow customer to enter card details.
 Note that in case of successful reservation purchase status will be changed to "hold" instead of "paid" as in case of regular card payment.

 ```sh
 curl -X POST \